 Table 1 shows that displaced workers are 25 percentage points less employed than non-displaced workers over the post-displacement period of thirty-six months.
-Moreover, re-employed displaced workers, compared with employed non-displaced workers, experience a loss of about 6% in hourly wage and an increase of 3 kilometres in the commuting distance.
-The increase of 3 kilometres in the commuting distance represents an increase of about 20%, as the average commuting distance for displaced workers in the month of displacement equals 15 kilometres (see the summary statistics presented in Table D3).
-Finally, we observe a negative displacement effect on the probability of moving home of 0.06 percentage points.
-The displacement effect on moving home corresponds to a decrease of about 14%, as the mean moving probability for displaced workers in the month of displacement equals 0.0043.
-10
+Moreover, re-employed displaced workers, compared with employed non-displaced workers, experience a loss of about 6 per cent in hourly wage and an increase of 3 km in the commuting distance.
+The increase of 3 km in the commuting distance represents an increase of about 20 per cent, as the average commuting distance for displaced workers in the month of displacement equals 15 km (see the summary statistics presented in Table C.3).
+Finally, we observe a negative displacement effect on the probability of changing home of 0.06 percentage points.
+The displacement effect on changing home corresponds to a decrease of about 14 per cent, as the mean changing probability for displaced workers in the month of displacement equals 0.0043.16